andyreagan/hedonometer-data-munging/moviedata/README.md

 run the clean-pass2 script
 make sure they are all in the database (or create them), noting the ones that failed parsing both ways process them into timeseries!

+2015-06-15

+Re-running the python script to do the final processing step, and to save the database models which didn't work in the final process this time.
+Also, replacing "." with "-" in the raw title, which is already doing a better job at getting filenames.

+It will definitely take a few hours to crunch through.
+Have to do everything myself if I want to understand it....

+Now to go ahead and make a page.
+I'll need to write another script for the backend part which fills out the happs from the database model and writes a word-vector file.
+Made `word-vectors/full` folder and going to push the full script word vectors into that.